Sale of Real Property in Probate

 A Petition for Confirmation of Sale of Real Property must be filed within 30 days from the date the sales contract is signed.
 All owners of the property must be given notice of the sale.

-Hearings are held at the Regional Justice Center, 200 Lewis Avenue, Las Vegas, Nevada 89155.
-At the hearing, the court asks for open bids in court.
+Hearings are held at the Regional Justice Center, 200 Lewis Avenue, Las Vegas, Nevada 89155, although you can appeal by audio visual means.
+At the hearing, the court asks for open bids.
 If another bid for the property is received at the hearing, the court conducts a public auction at the hearing.
 The court will then accept the highest offer and confirm the sale to that person.
 If the original bidder is not present at the hearing, the court is allowed to confirm the sale to the highest bidder present at the hearing.
-The Personal Representative/Administrator does not need to be in court as your attorney will be present.
-You may choose to appear by audio visual means.
 The Agents for the Seller and Buyer may request to appear by audio visual means.
 The Court uses the Bluejeans application for audio visual appearances and anyone wishing to appear by audio visual means will need to contact the Court for a link.
+We provide the link to our clients if they want to appear, and we handle the hearing for our clients.

 Certified Order Confirming Sale of Real Property Delivered to Escrow for Recording